dai-siki/vue-image-crop-upload/README.md

 ## 中文文档在后面

 ## Change log
+#### @2.1.0
+- Strengthen the function of image rotation and not preview square avatar

 #### @2.0.5
 - Added the **spanish MX** language pack (thanks @vickvasquez)

 #### @2.0.4
 - Added the **Turkish** language pack (thanks @smhayhan)

 #### @2.0.2
 - Added the **Dutch** language pack (thanks @blyleven)